BobGaemes/BobDeck/hardware/schematics/README.md

 # Schematics
-This is where I will have all of the schematics for the BöbDeck.
+This is where I will have all of the schematic files for the BöbDeck.